Fundamental Quality Bound on Optical Quantum Communication

 Another interesting direction for future work is to extend our analysis to general quantum resource theories \cite{Chitambar_2019}.
-Under certain assumptions, the reverse relative entropy of resource attains an operational interpretation in the task of resource testing (see the supplementary material and \cite{Lami_2024_2} for more details).
+Under certain assumptions, the reverse relative entropy of resource attains an operational interpretation in the task of resource testing (see the Supplementary Material and \cite{Lami_2024_2} for more details).
 Thus, another interesting open question is whether the resulting measure is also efficiently computable for other Gaussian resource theories, such as non-classicality or, more generally, \(\lambda\)-negativity.

 \paragraph{Acknowledgments.} The authors thank Bartosz Regula for discussions in the early stages of the project.
 TR thanks Julius Zeiss for insightful discussions at numerous stages of this work.
-MB and TR acknowledge support from the Excellence Cluster - Matter and Light for Quantum Computing (ML4Q) and funding by the European Research Council (ERC Grant Agreement No. 948139).
-G.A. acknowledges funding from the UK Research and Innovation (UKRI EPSRC Grant No. EP/X010929/1).
+MB and TR acknowledge support from the Excellence Cluster - Matter and Light for Quantum Computing (ML4Q-2) and funding by the European Research Council (ERC Grant Agreement No. 948139).
+G.A. acknowledges funding from the UK Engineering and Physical Sciences Research Council (EPSRC Grant No. EP/X010929/1).
 LL acknowledges financial support from the European Union (ERC StG ETQO, Grant Agreement no.\ 101165230).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.